Parliament will vote on final Brexit deal, says PM Theresa May

 “The continent’s great strength has been diversity.
 There are two ways to deal with difference: try to eliminate it; or respect it,” she said.
 However, she added that a Brexit must mean controlling the number of people entering Britain from the Union.
 “There has been record immigration into Britain...
 That has put a downward pressure on wages,” she said.

 May asserted that Britain will also leave EU’s single market.
-She said her country might continue making “relatively small” payments to the Union.

-Excerpts of her speech released on Sunday showed that May ruled out a “half-in, half-out” Brexit market deal with the European Union, signalling a “hard” exit from the EU.
-The excerpts had said, “Not partial membership of the European Union, associate membership of the European Union, or anything that leaves us half-in, half-out.
+She ruled out a “half-in, half-out” Brexit market deal with the European Union, signalling a “hard” exit from the EU.
+She said, “Not partial membership of the European Union, associate membership of the European Union, or anything that leaves us half-in, half-out.
 We do not seek to adopt a model already enjoyed by other countries.
 We do not seek to hold on to bits of membership as we leave.”

+The prime minister said she would rather have no trade deal with the EU than have a bad one.
+“Cooperation between the EU and the UK is needed not just for trade, but for security.”

 Till now, the UK had not concretised any Brexit plans, leaving markets and economists across the world guessing for several months.
 The government had said it wanted the best deal for Britain, though it intends to make massive immigration cuts.